saptarshimondal/Comics-Manga-Downloader-Extension/README.md

 <!-- HOW TO USE -->
 ## How to use
-* Visit any website
+* Visit any website.
-* Let all the images load completely
+* Let all the images load completely.
-* Click on the extension icon to open the extension popup
+* Click on the extension icon to open the extension popup.
-* Select the images you want to include in your output pdf
+* Select the images you want to include in your output pdf.
-* Set a file name and click on "Download" button
+* Set a file name and select a download method and click on "Download" button.
+* If you select "Direct Download", then pdf will be automatically downloaded.
-* It will open the default browser print popup
+* If you select "Built In Browser", then it will open the default browser print popup.
-* Select "Destination" - "Save as pdf"
+* Select "Destination" - "Save as pdf".
-* Click on "More setting"
+* Click on "More setting".
-* Set "Margins" to - "None"
+* Set "Margins" - "None".
 * Finally click on "Save" button to save the pdf file.

 <p align="right">(<a href="#top">back to top</a>)</p>